 What is the HOMES Rebate Program?

-Tucked into the recently passed Inflation Protection Act is a program called the HOMES Rebate program.
+Tucked into the recently passed Inflation Reduction Act is a program called the HOMES Rebate program.
 This program is slated to start sometime in 2023.

 It provides over $4 billion dollars to States to help residents make their entire home more energy-efficient.
 It builds on a program known as Home Performance with Energy Star.
 In Delaware this program is known as Energize Delaware.